 Art.
 1. Weigh-In Times.
-Wrestlers shall weigh in one hour or sooner before the start time of competition.
-When a team is wrestling multiple dual meets at home on the same day, weigh-ins for all teams involved shall be held at the site of competition one hour before the start time of competition.
-When a team is wrestling multiple dual meets on the same day but at different sites, teams may arrange with the opposing team for weigh-ins at the site of their competition.
+See Rule 9.2.3.

-Art.
+- a.
+When a team is wrestling multiple dual meets at home on the same day, weigh-ins for all teams involved shall be held at the site of competition two hours or sooner before the start time of competition.
+(See Rule 9.2.3.) - b.
+When a team is wrestling multiple dual meets on the same day but at different sites, all teams shall weigh in two hours or sooner before the start time of competition.
+Teams may arrange with the opposing team for weigh-ins at the site of their competition.
+(See Rule 9.2.3.) - Art.
 2. 1-Pound Weight Allowance.
-When back-to-back dual, triangular and quadrangular meets occur, all wrestlers shall receive a 1-pound weight allowance on the second day of competition.
+In all instances when back-to-back team competition occurs, all wrestlers shall receive a 1-pound weight allowance on the second day of competition.
 The 1-pound weight allowance would include those wrestlers on opposing teams who did not compete the day before.
-The maximum weight allowance is 1 pound regardless of the number of back-to-back dual, triangular or quadrangular meets that occur.
-This rule does not apply when a dual, triangular or quadrangular meet precedes an individual or team-advancement tournament.
+The maximum weight allowance is 1 pound regardless of the number of back-to-back events that occur.
+In order for the 1-pound weight allowance to be utilized, all back-to-back competitions must be an official team date of competition as per NCAA bylaws.
+The 1-pound weight allowance will not alter a wrestler's weight-loss descent plan for subsequent weigh-ins.